oussamahamdaoui/forgJs/README.md

 The `of` rule checks every element of the array against the rule.

-## function
+## Function

 * result

-To explain result, what's better than an example:
+An example is the best way to explain result:

 ```javascript
   const { Validator, Rule } = require('@cesium133/forgjs');